-1. A Childhood Alert System (SAN, in its Spanish acronym, for Sistema Alerta Niñez), Chile6
+1. A Childhood Alert System (SAN, in its Spanish acronym, for Sistema Alerta Niñez), Chile

-General description7
+General description

-The Childhood Alert System (SAN) is a software that provides complimentary input to data collected in Chile by the so-called Local Childhood Offices (OLN, in its Spanish acronym, for Oficinas Locales de la Niñez), in order to support decision-making by managers of these OLNs when offering support to children and their families, considering the individual needs of each child and adolescent (NNA, in its Spanish acronym, for Niños, Niñas y Adolescentes), as well as family and environmental factors.
+The Childhood Alert System (SAN) is a software that provides complimentary input to data collected in Chile by the so-called Local Childhood Offices (OLN, in its Spanish acronym, for Oficinas Locales de la Niñez) in order to support decision making by managers of these OLNs when offering support to children and their families, considering the individual needs of each child and adolescent (NNA, in its Spanish acronym, for Niños, Niñas y Adolescentes), as well as family and environmental factors.

-Several requests for public information submitted to the government have made it clear that SAN is one additional tool - and not the main one - available for these managers to prioritize cases identified through on-site alerts, that is, those generated and verified by people who interact directly with children and adolescents (NNA) and their families.
-However, as Derechos Digitales has pointed out in its report8 on the system, the A.I. system was first designed, and then came the institutionality with the creation of the OLNs.
+Several requests for public information submitted to the government have made it clear that SAN is one additional tool - and not the main one - available for these managers to prioritise cases identified through on-site alerts, that is, those generated and verified by people who interact directly with NNA and their families.
+However, as Derechos Digitales has pointed out in\its report on the system, the AI system was first designed, and then came the institutionalism with the creation of the OLNs.

 The software is based on the use of Predictive Risk Modeling (PRM).
-Its purpose is to identify children and adolescents (NNA) who are at risk of violation of rights and the families that require support to enhance their role of providing child protection, based on administrative data, detecting a set of individual, family, environmental, and peer conditions that tend to occur when there is a high risk of violation of rights.
+Its purpose is to identify NNA who are at risk of violation of rights and the families that require support to enhance their role of providing child protection, based on administrative data, detecting a set of individual, family, environmental and peer conditions that tend to occur when there is a high risk of violation of rights.

-The idea is that the tool is run periodically (for example, once a month) through the list of children and adolescents (NNA) in the databases of the Ministry of Social Development and Family (MDSF, in its Spanish acronym, for Ministerio de Desarrollo Social y Familia).
+The idea is that the tool is run periodically (for example, once a month) through the list of NNA in the databases of the Ministry of Social Development and Family (MDSF, in its Spanish acronym, for Ministerio de Desarrollo Social y Familia).
 The tool scores each individual.
-The score can then be used to prioritize NNA and families already known to the software, such as those identified by professionals who interact with NNA and their families in the social protection system, case of the workers at Chile Grows With You (ChCC, in its Spanish acronym, for Chile Crece Contigo).
-In addition, NNA who obtain a higher risk score and who were not yet in contact with other State programs could be proactively contacted.
-According to the government, prioritization has a preventive purpose, under the responsibility of the Local Childhood Office, which will provide support and prevention programs beneficial to the NNA and their family.
+The score can then be used to prioritise NNA and families already known to the software, such as those identified by professionals who interact with NNA and their families in the social protection system, as in the case of the workers at Chile Grows With